 Approved along with Refyne, Defyne also specifically targets nasolabial folds and marionette lines.
 The difference is that Defyne is designed for use on moderate to severe creases and lines.
 Both Refyne and Defyne provide results that last up to one year.

 Dr. Khatri’s patient is able to comment on her overall experience with Lip fillers.

 Recovery From Cosmetic Fillers

 There is no downtime after an injection session with any of the fillers we offer at Skin & Laser Surgery Center of New England.
 Patients need to avoid rubbing the injection sites for the first 12 hours after their session.

 Fillers have various lifespans before the body usually absorbs the filler material.
-These results run from around six months with Restylane® Silk to a year for most of the Juvederm® fillers and the other Restylane® fillers.
-Juvederm® Vollure and Radiesse® can extend those results for 18 months and possibly longer (depending on the collagen production triggered by Radiesse®).
+These results run for around six months with Restylane Silk to a year for most of the Juvederm fillers and the other Restylane fillers.
+Juvederm Vollure and Radiesse can extend those results for 18 months and possibly longer (depending on the collagen production triggered by Radiesse).

-The most commonly observed side effects with fillers are swelling, redness, pain, bruising, headaches, tenderness, lump formation, and itching at the injection sites.
-These are typically mild in severity and usually resolve themselves in seven days with smile and marionette lines, and within 14 days on the lips.
-If you’re allergic to Lidocaine you cannot use Restylane®-L.
+The most commonly observed side effects of fillers are swelling, redness, pain, bruising, headaches, tenderness, lump formation, and itching at the injection sites.
+These are typically mild in severity and usually resolve themselves in seven days with a smile and marionette lines, and within 14 days on the lips.
+If you’re allergic to Lidocaine you cannot use Restylane-L.

 Because hyaluronic acid is a naturally occurring substance in the body, there are very few reactions to Juvederm and Restylane products.
 Occasionally, lumps or granulomas can form near the injection sites.
 With an injection of hyaluronidase, an enzyme that speeds up the natural degradation of the hyaluronic acid in the filler, Dr. Khatri can reverse this side effect.

 Schedule a Consultation